-Route-by-route summary of Commission determinations and decisions in 2018-19
+Route-by-route summary of Commission determinations, decisions and resolutions in 2020-21

-This appendix provides a summary of the Commission's determinations and decisions for 2018-19.
-Full determinations and decisions can be viewed on the Commission's website at <www.iasc.gov.au>.
+This appendix provides a summary of the Commission's determinations and decisions for 2020-21.
+Full determinations and decisions can be viewed on the Commission's website at www.iasc.aov.au.